islarp/accounts/README.md

 # islarp-accounts
-A System that lets you have 3 different characters in one account
+A resource that lets you have 3 different characters in one account